MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/upstream-sources.md

 ---
 title: Use packages from npmjs.com
-description: Use packages from npmjs.com using scopes or upstream sources ms.assetid: E2DB1217-7113-4A75-A66D-3CADDB07AD37 ms.service: azure-devops-artifacts ms.topic: conceptual
+description: How to consume packages from npmjs.com upstream source ms.assetid: E2DB1217-7113-4A75-A66D-3CADDB07AD37 ms.service: azure-devops-artifacts
+ms.topic: conceptual
-ms.date: 02/14/2022
+ms.date: 11/29/2023
 monikerRange: '<= azure-devops'
 ---